|

 access the fifth set screw which attaches the wire

+from the distributor cap to the coil.
 To remove a wire, you unscew the set screw (be

 very careful, these are small, and they are made of